-These steps are not easy to accomplish because they involve unlearning past habits of Founder success.
-CEOs might benefit from outside coaching even when the Founder says, "I don't need it:"
+These steps are not easy to accomplish because they involve unlearning past habits of success.
+As we all know, unlearning is harder than learning.

+CEOs might benefit from outside coaching even when they initially say, "I don't need it:"